 She is really excited about her upcoming books: 1 GIRL = 111 TREES, GRANDMOTHER SCHOOL, and HEARTBEATS FOR BABY.

 She has taught art, drama, and writing in Toronto for the last 25 years.
 She is passionate about integrating the arts in education.
 Her Grade 8 students have acted in and made award winning short films, won Spoken Word competitions and have exhibited their art work.

 Rina has done readings and workshops in literary festivals across Canada.
-She recently presented at the Asian Festival of Children’s Content (2014) in Singapore.
-She is also a photographer and has had a solo exhibition at the Art Gallery of Ontario.
-She teaches writing, drama, and art in Toronto.
+She presented at the Asian Festival of Children’s Content (2014) in Singapore and Reading for the Love of it in Toronto (2015).
+She is scheduled to go on the CCBC (Canadian Children’s Book Centre) Book Tour in May 2018.